 Grants are need-based awards to students, usually administered by federal or local governments.
-While grants do not have to be repaid, students must often meet specific requirements with respect to academic achievement in order to continue receiving them.
+While grants do not have to be repaid, students must often meet specific requirements concerning academic achievement to continue receiving the grant.

 LOANS

 Loans provide funds that must be repaid.
 Loans have varying requirements concerning the schedule for repaying borrowed money.